A Guide to Publishing Books

 To self-publish or not self-publish

 Which publishing path is right for you?
-Well first off, it is very difficult to get an offer to publish through traditional publishers.
+Well, first off, it is very difficult to get an offer to publish through traditional publishers.
 If this is your first book and you have not gotten your name out there yet, you may be better off self-publishing.
 There are quite a few advantages to self-publishing.
 To start, you maintain full ownership of rights and royalties.
 This is huge.
-This allows you full creative freedom to create the book you want, without a publishing company taking the reigns and potentially changing it to fit their narrative better.
+This allows you full creative freedom to create the book you want without a publishing company taking the reigns and potentially changing it to fit their narrative better.

 Edit your draft

-So you have your book ready and you have decided how you want to publish it.
+So you have your book ready, and you have decided how you want to publish it.
 A good next step would be to give your draft a thorough edit.
 The key to editing is to read through multiple times.
 Give it the first go and then let it sit for a week or so before looking at it again.
 It is helpful to approach it with fresh eyes as you more than likely missed something the first time around.

 When you are editing your book, start with the plot and characters.
 Read through the book in its entirety and take notes while thinking about the big picture.
 Does your plot make sense and follow a clear structure?
 Do you have enough plot points to keep things interesting but not rushed?
 Are your characters well-rounded?
-If you are having trouble with the editing process, try reading your book out loud.
+If you are struggling with the editing process, try reading your book out loud.
 This is a great way to break through potential mental blocks and hear how you can improve your writing.

 person using laptop